Policies and Publication Ethics

 Self-Archiving and Press Releases

 Authors must not allow their findings to be reported in the press if they have been accepted for publication but not yet published, unless they receive permission in writing from the Head of the Editorial Board.
-Press releases should acknowledge the journal in which the finding are published, including a link to the publication.
+Press releases should acknowledge the journal in which the findings are published, including a link to the publication.

 Publication Ethics